cuiyongbo/hello-world/my_wiki/computer_glossary/computer_terminology_2.rst

    BOM use is optional.
 Its presence interferes with the use of UTF-8 by software that does not expect non-ASCII bytes at the start of a file but that could otherwise handle the text stream.

+#.
+Canonicalization

+   In computer science, canonicalization (sometimes standardization or normalization) is a process for converting data that has more than one possible representation into a "standard", "normal", or canonical form.